-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (IASB), and the applicable requirements of the laws of the UAE.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (IASB), and the applicable requirements of the laws of the LIAF b) Basis of measurement

 The principal accounting policies adopted in the preparation of the Group consolidated financial statements are set out below.
 These policies have been consistently applied to all years presented, unless otherwise stated.